kkarsten62/QMapShack.AppImage/README.md

 * Some Linux skills to handle a terminal
 ## Be aware
 * You are using software from a development branch.
 QMapShack is most of time quite stable during development process - but there is no guarantee!
-* This setup is valid as long as there are no changes in the prerequisites to build QMakeShack (ex.
+* This setup is valid as long as there are no changes in the prerequisites to build QMapShack (ex.
 CMakefile.txt, PROJ, GDAL, CMake, etc.).
 Then the Dockerfile needs to be updated according to the changes of the new prerequisites.
 * When already using a stable QMapShack version it is advice to **backup** your existing personal QMapShack data (Tracks, Routes, DBs, Maps, etc.) prior for using QMapShack.AppImage.
 Do not forget to save your setting files also, for example in a Ubuntu and Fedora environment:

 		cp -r ~/.config/QLandkarte ~/.config/QLandkarte.bak